 Stuart James Andrew was born in 1971 where he spent the first few years of his life in the famous tongue-twisting village of Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch on the Isle of Anglesey in North Wales.
-Stuart grew up on a council estate during which time his father was a welder and experienced periods of long-term unemployment and his mother worked in a newsagent’s.
+Stuart grew up on a council estate, during which time his father was a welder and experienced periods of long-term unemployment and his mother worked in a newsagent’s.

 Stuart left school after completing his A-Levels and started work for the then-Department of Social Security.
 However, having always had a keen interest in fundraising and voluntary work, he took the opportunity to join the British Heart Foundation in 1994.
 This helped to gain valuable experience in the voluntary sector which then lead to roles at Hope House Children's Hospice and East Lancashire Hospice.
 He was later appointed Fundraising Manager at Martin House Children's Hospice where he was responsible for leading a team charged with raising £4 million a year.

 He was elected to Leeds City Council in 2003 when he gained the Labour seat of Aireborough for the Conservatives.
 Following boundary changes, he then became the representative for the Guiseley and Rawdon Ward.
 He was a member of the Planning Panel and a keen campaigner against excessive developments in his Ward (which he continues to be).
 He was also the Lead Member for the Development Department and had particular responsibility for Transport Policy in the City.
 During this time, he helped to draw up the Local Transport Plan for West Yorkshire with members of neighbouring authorities.

-In 2012 he was made Parliamentary Private Secretary to the Rt Hon Francis Maude MP, then-Minister for the Cabinet Office and Paymaster General.
-He also brought forward a Bill bill that would create a new power for Governors to destroy or otherwise dispose of any unauthorised property found within a prison or an escort vehicle.
+In 2012 he was made Parliamentary Private Secretary to Francis Maude MP, then-Minister for the Cabinet Office and Paymaster General.
+He also brought forward a Bill that would create a new power for Governors to destroy or otherwise dispose of any unauthorised property found within a prison or an escort vehicle.
 The bill was supported by both the Coalition and also the Labour Party, with the then-Shadow Secretary of State for Justice, Sadiq Khan, expressing his support for it.

-Stuart had always taken an active role in All Party Parliamentary Groups during his parliamentary career, including chairing the All Party Parliamentary Groups on Heart Disease, Islamophobia and Childen Who Need Palliative Care prior to being appointed to serve in the Government.
+Stuart had always taken an active role in All Party Parliamentary Groups during his parliamentary career, including chairing the All Party Parliamentary Groups on Heart Disease, Islamophobia and Children Who Need Palliative Care prior to being appointed to serve in the Government.

 In September 2016, Stuart was announced as the Parliamentary Private Secretary to Patrick McLoughlin in his capacity as Party Chairman and the Chancellor of the Duchy of Lancaster.
 Stuart was also appointed the Vice Chairman of the Conservative Party with specific responsibility for Cities.

-Following the June 2017 General Election, Stuart was re-elected to Parliament and appointed as an Assistant Government Whip and in January 2018 also the Parliamentary Under-Secretary of State to the Office of the Secretary of State for Wales.
+Following the June 2017 General Election, Stuart was re-elected to Parliament and appointed as an Assistant Government Whip, and in January 2018 also the Parliamentary Under-Secretary of State to the Office of the Secretary of State for Wales.